-Should You Buy an Extended Warranty for Your Hearing Aids?
+Should You Buy an Extended Warranty on Hearing Aids?

 When you buy new hearing aids, they’ll come with a warranty of 1-4 years.
 Because hearing aids are so expensive, many people consider purchasing extended warranties.
 Sometimes, this a smart thing to do; other times, it doesn’t make sense.